Question: "How should a Christian view the #metoo movement?"Recommended Resource:

-Answer: In 2006, civil rights activist Tarana Burke introduced the phrase me too as a way to help women who had experienced sexual harassment realize that they were not alone.
+In 2006, civil rights activist Tarana Burke introduced the phrase me too as a way to help women who had experienced sexual harassment realize that they were not alone.
 A decade later, the #metoo movement erupted across cyberspace in response to a tweet posted by actress Alyssa Milano suggesting that all women who had been the victims of sexual assault post those words in her comments section.
-Within hours, the internet was bombarded with #metoo posts on Twitter and Facebook.
-The passionate responses were due in part to the explosion of sexual abuse and harassment charges coming out of Hollywood.
-Both men and women were stepping forward to point accusing fingers at former bosses, producers, celebrities, and others who had allegedly exploited them sexually in the workplace.
-So how should Christians respond to the #metoo movement?
+Within hours, victims flooded the internet was with #metoo posts on Twitter and Facebook.
+The passionate responses were due in part to sexual abuse and harassment charges coming out of Hollywood.
+Both men and women stepped forward to accuse former bosses, producers, and others of sexual exploitation in the workplace.

 A hashtag has no power to right wrongs or bring about justice.
-Instead of joining a movement that may offer thirty seconds of validation, wouldn’t it be better if the church offered to walk alongside those victims through the court process and see real justice done?
-Wouldn’t it be more effective if Christian churches were not afraid to teach their young people about acceptable levels of touching and why it matters to God?
-What if every church provided crisis counseling and legal help for women who found themselves victims of sexual harassment?
-What if 1 Timothy 5:2 was so ingrained in the heart of every young man who grew up in a church that he would never even think of violating a young woman’s purity?
-What if there came a day when #metoo belonged only to the world because Christians preferred the hashtag thechurchhelpedme?
+Instead of joining a movement that may offer thirty seconds of validation, the church needs to walk alongside those victims through the court process and see real justice done.
+Churches should teach their young people about acceptable levels of touching and why it matters to God—including healthy ways to date or express interest in another person.
+Not every church has the resources to provide crisis counseling and legal help for those who find themselves victims of sexual harassment, but they can provide information on organizations that do.
+And churches can hold their members to a godly standard of sexuality and behavior, using church discipline when appropriate and calling authorities when a crime has been committed.

 More insights from your Bible study - Get Started with Logos Bible Software for Free!